Time Value of Money – Six Functions of a Dollar

 In order to calculate the PR factor for 4 years at an annual interest rate of 6%, use the formula below:

-Image of an equation showing that the periodic repayment factor is equal to i over one minus the quantity one over the quantity one plus i to the power n.
+an equation showing that the periodic repayment factor is equal to i over one minus the quantity one over the quantity one plus i to the power n.
 The value for i is 0.06 (six percent, the annual periodic rate), the value for n is 4 (four years) and the final result is 0.288591.

 Viewed on a timeline:

-Image of a timeline showing how the PR factor provides the payment amount for which the PV of the series of payments is equal to one dollar.
+a timeline showing how the PR factor provides the payment amount for which the PV of the series of payments is equal to one dollar.
 A payment amount of 0.288951 at the end of each year for four years has a present value of one dollar.

-On the timeline, the four payments are negative because from a borrower´s perspective they would be cash outflows.
-The amount borrowed, $1, is positive because from the borrower´s perspective it would be a cash inflow.
+On the timeline, the four payments are negative because from a borrower's perspective they would be cash outflows.
+The amount borrowed, $1, is positive because from the borrower's perspective it would be a cash inflow.

-To locate the PR factor in AH 505, go to page 33 of AH 505.
+To locate the PR factor go to AH 505, page 33 (opens in a new tab).
 Go down 4 years and across to column 6.
 The PR factor is 0.288591.

 Example 1: